DecimalTurn/VBA-GitHub-Checks/README.md

 * Check A: VBA code files are using the Visual Basic .NET file extension.
 * Check B: VBA code files are using the VBScript file extension.
+* Check C: VBA code files are using no file extension.